How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 • "Fufanon";

-Before starting the procedure, plant leaves are wiped with a cotton pad dipped in soapy water.
-A chemical solution is prepared according to the manufacturer's instructions and sprayed with flowers through a spray bottle, the soil in the pot is also spilled with an insecticide.
-In places where the liquid does not get from the nebulizer, the drug is applied with a cotton swab or a soft brush.
+Before starting the procedure, plant leaves are wiped with a cotton pad soaked in soapy water.
+The chemical solution is prepared according to the manufacturer's instructions and the flowers are sprayed with it through a spray bottle; the soil in the pot is also spilled with insecticide.
+To places where the liquid from the spray does not reach, the drug is applied with a cotton swab or a soft brush.
 Depending on the degree of infection, the treatment is repeated 2-3 more times with an interval of 7-10 days.

-Some growers, not wanting to use chemicals, prefer to treat plants with sparing folk remedies, of which the following have worked well in the fight against mealybugs:
+Some gardeners, not wanting to use chemicals, prefer to treat plants with gentle folk remedies, of which the following have proven themselves well in the fight against mealybugs:

 Soap-alcohol solution - dilute liquid soap (1-2 g) and denatured alcohol (10 ml) in warm water (1 l).
 The solution is applied to the flowers through a fine spray.

-Oil emulsion - pour olive oil (2 tablespoons) into water (2 l), mix well and spray all aerial parts of plants with the resulting liquid.
+Oil emulsion - pour olive oil (2 tablespoons) into water (2 liters), mix well and spray all above-ground parts of plants with the resulting liquid.

 Garlic infusion - chop garlic (4-5 cloves), pour boiling water (0.5 l) and leave for 5 hours.
 After the specified time, use the infusion to treat infected flowers.

-Garlic alcohol tincture - pour finely chopped garlic with 70% alcohol in a ratio of 1: 3 and insist.
-In the finished tincture, moisten a cotton swab and remove the worms with it.
+Garlic alcohol tincture - pour finely chopped garlic with 70% alcohol in a ratio of 1:3 and leave.
+Moisten a cotton swab in the finished tincture and remove the scale insects with it.

-Citrus infusion - pour tangerine or lemon peels (50 g) with warm water (1 l) and cover.
-After a day, strain the infusion and immediately use it as directed.
+Citrus infusion - pour tangerine or lemon peels (50 g) with warm water (1 l) and cover with a lid.
+After a day, strain the infusion and immediately use for its intended purpose.

-Infusion of calendula - dry marigold flowers (100 g), pour water (1 l), leave for 24 hours, and then strain.
-In the finished infusion, moisten a cotton pad and wipe the foliage of the damaged plant with it.
+Calendula infusion - dry marigold flowers (100 g), pour water (1 l), leave for 24 hours, and then strain.
+Moisten a cotton pad in the prepared infusion and wipe the foliage of the damaged plant with it.

-Hot water - remove a flower infected with a worm from the pot, shake it off the ground and completely immerse it in a container with water at a temperature of 45-55 ° for 15 minutes.
-At the end of the procedure, slightly dry the root system of the "patient" in the air and transplant the plant into fresh, disinfected soil.
+Hot water - remove the flower infected with the scale insect from the pot, shake it off the ground and completely immerse it in a container with water at a temperature of 45-55° for 15 minutes.
+At the end of the procedure root system Dry the “patient” slightly in the air and transplant the plant into fresh, disinfected soil.

-Mealybugs belong to the family of Hemiptera and the superfamily of insects, the suborder coccids.
-Scarlet is one of the close relatives.
+Mealybugs belong to the family Hemiptera and the superfamily Mealybugs, suborder Coccidae.
+Chervets is one of the close relatives.

 Mealybugs (Latin name Pseudococcus) are sucking insects up to 5 millimeters in size.
-Worms are dangerous species of aphids that destroy mainly greenhouse and indoor plants, but there are many of them in wildlife.
+Scale insects belong to dangerous species aphids, which destroy mainly greenhouse and indoor plants, but there are also a lot of them in wildlife.

 The female is wingless and has a whitish body.
-In shape, the body is closer to the oval and elongated; it also has outgrowths along the edges of the setae.
+The shape of the body is closer to an oval and elongated, it has outgrowths and bristles along the edges.
 The mealybug insect has one pair of wings.

 Name

-People call these pests hairy lice, and "mealy" - by whitish silvery secretions and bloom on the body, which look like flour.
+People call these pests hairy lice, and “mealy lice” because of the whitish, silvery discharge and coating on the body that look like flour.

-The mealybug loves to settle in the axils of the leaves, several pieces and dozens of individuals can choose young shoots of succulent plants.
-If serious damage to plants by this pest is observed, then it can be seen even on the leaves.
+Mealybugs love to settle in the axils of leaves; several pieces and dozens of individuals can take a liking to young shoots of succulent plants.
+If there is serious damage to plants by this pest, it can even be seen on the leaves.

 Species and role in the world fauna

-It is known about 2200 species of various scale insects, which are ubiquitous, but nevertheless, the advantage of species is indicated in the tropics.
+There are 2,200 species of various scale insects known, which are widespread, but the advantage of species is found in the tropics.
 More than 300 species are found in Europe.

 Reproduction

-The female forms cotton-like clusters from the secretions, which she uses to lay eggs.
-At a time, the female can lay about 2000 microscopic eggs in cooked fluffy formations, which they attach in the axils of the leaves or along the veins.
-The deposited testicles are protected by voluminous cotton secretions and therefore are not afraid of water.
-The grown larvae spread throughout the plant, even at the root collar and on the roots.
+The female forms cotton-like clumps of secretions, which she uses to lay eggs.
+At one time, the female can lay about 2000 microscopic eggs in prepared fluffy formations, which they cling to in the axils of the leaves or along the veins.
+The laid eggs are protected by voluminous cottony secretions and are therefore not afraid of water.
+The grown larvae settle throughout the plant, even at the root collar and on the roots.

 In scale insects, sexual dimorphism is clearly expressed.

-Only males have wings, strong limbs, abdomen, two tail filaments.
+Only males have wings, strong limbs, an abdomen, and two tail filaments.

 Features of harm to plants

-Individuals of mealybugs are able to secrete a sticky liquid (pad), on which a so-called so-called sooty fungus is subsequently formed, leading to pollution and disease of the plant.
+Individuals of the mealybug are capable of secreting a sticky liquid (honeydew), which subsequently forms the so-called sooty fungus, leading to contamination and disease of the plant.

 1. bristly;